The focused flow — after extraction

 Side preference.
 Are you running buyer's side, seller's side, or both?
 This is set once per deal; it drives who the engine addresses as "your" principal and how it positions you in introductions.

 Contact emails.
-The extraction identifies every party by name + role, but emails are often missing from the contract.
+Extraction identifies every party by name + role, but emails are often missing from the contract.
 You fill them in.
-The app also suggests matches from your Directory (any contacts you've used on prior deals) — for repeat parties like your regular title company, one click auto-fills.
+The app also suggests matches from your Directory (contacts you've used on prior deals) — for repeat parties like your regular title company, one click auto-fills.

 Auto-send preference.
 Two modes:

-• Manual (default): every drafted email lands in the Review & Send queue.
-You approve each one before it goes out.
+- Manual (default): every drafted email lands under the Approvals filter on the deal page.
+You click Send on each one before it goes out.

-• Auto: drafts queue for dispatch with a 10-minute undo window.
-The engine sends without explicit approval unless you cancel.
-You can still edit any draft during the window.
+- Auto: drafts queue with a 10-minute undo window.
+The engine sends without explicit approval unless you cancel or edit during the window.

 HOA flag.
 If the AI wasn't sure whether the deal has an HOA, it'll ask you.
-This one bit triggers or suppresses the full HOA task set (estoppel, rider, approval).
+This one bit triggers or suppresses the full HOA task set (estoppel, disclosure summary, approval).

 What happens when you finish

 The deal activates.
-The coordination engine runs generate-deal-tasks on your contract data, which creates 15-25 task rows with due dates.
-Jurisdictional rules layer on top (Florida deals pick up FL-specific tasks automatically).
+The coordination engine creates 15–25 task rows with due dates based on your contract data, then jurisdictional rules layer on top (Florida deals pick up FL-specific tasks automatically).

 The first task to activate is usually the kickoff intro — a single group email to all professionals on the deal.
 You'll land on the kickoff review page where you can edit the draft before it sends.